-In Q1 & Q2 contamination in cattle been at a significantly lower level than previous years, spikes are continuing to be robustly enforced by the OV when they occur.
-MHIs continue to routinely securing evidence at final inspection points to assist OV's in taking risk based proportionate action when required.
+In Q1 & Q2 contamination in cattle has consistently shown a downward trend and are at the lowest level in the last 5 years, spikes are continuing to be robustly enforced by the OV when they occur.
+MHIs are now routinely securing evidence at final inspection points to assist OV's in taking risk based proportionate action when required.
 FBOs are becoming more proactive rather than reactive taking action at the root cause.